 What is design thinking?

 Some say design thinking is an approach to problem-solving.
-Some say design thinking is an iterative creative process.
+Some say it is an iterative creative process.
 According to a 2015 report by the Design Management Institute, “design-led companies outperformed the S&P 500 by 211%”1.
 The most important concept within design thinking is that it is focused on the end user – the person, place, or process for which the physical product is being developed.

 “Recognizing organizations as collections of human beings who are motivated by varying perspectives and emotions, design thinking emphasizes engagement, dialogue, and learning,” declares Jeanne Liedtka, professor of business administration at the University of Virginia’s Darden School of Business, in her article2 published by the Harvard Business Review.
 “By involving customers and other stakeholders in the definition of the problem and the development of solutions, design thinking garners a broad commitment to change.
 And by supplying a structure to the innovation process, design thinking helps innovators collaborate and agree on what is essential to the outcome at every phase.”

 Supplying a structure to the innovation process is one-way mHUB Hardtech Development services collaborates with manufacturers to support product innovation and operational efficiency.

 |“When we apply design thinking for manufacturers, it means thinking about their customers also,” explains Bianca Thai, Director of Hardtech Development service at mHUB.
 “We help manufacturers employ design thinking as an approach to solving a product innovation challenge.
 The diverse team at mHUB provides a competitive avenue for manufacturers to create a better product, identify how to better serve their customers, and design operational efficiency that improves productivity.”|

 Applying Design Thinking to Physical Product Development & Hardtech Innovation

 What really goes into design thinking collaboration with hardtech innovators?